How To Crochet A Basic Granny Pentagon

 To make the granny hexagon bigger, simply crochet 3dc in the space between 2 dc cl and (3dc, ch2, 3dc) in the ch2 spaces of each corner, making sure you sl st at the end of each round in the top ch you made at the beginning of the round.

-And this is how you crochet the basic pentagon granny .
+And this is how you crochet the basic pentagon granny.

-If you found this tutorial helpful, please share and Pin!
-Follow me on Pinterest HERE
+And this is how you crochet a granny pentagon in any size and with any stitches you like.
+If you found this tutorial helpful, please share and Pin it!
+Follow me on Pinterest here.

 COPYRIGHT:

-The photographs on this tutorial are subject to copyright and are the property of Crafting Happiness, don’t use them to advertise your own creations.
+The photographs in this tutorial are subject to copyright and are the property of Crafting Happiness, don’t use them to advertise your own creations.
+You may use photos from this post only if you directly link back to this tutorial.

 Happy Crocheting!